Issa Hayatou: 2010 Togo suspension

+Just days before the end of the 2010 African Cup in Angola, Hayatou found himself in the middle of a controversy after the CAF's suspension of the Togo national football team from the next two African Cup of Nations tournaments.
+Hayatou charged the Togolese government with interference in the Togolese Football Association's affairs when the team withdrew from the 2010 cup prior to its start.
+The Togolese team was attacked on 8 January 2010 while travelling to Angola by bus prior to the start of the Cup, leaving three dead and nine wounded among the Togo delegation.
+Togolese team captain Emmanuel Adebayor and manager Hubert Velud criticized Hayatou in particular for the CAF decision, calling on him to resign from the CAF presidency.

 Corruption allegations

 In November 2010 Andrew Jennings, the presenter of FIFA's Dirty Secrets, an edition of BBC's flagship current affairs programme Panorama alleged that Hayatou had taken bribes in the 1990s regarding the awarding of contracts for the sale of television rights to the football World Cup.
 Panorama claimed to have obtained a document from a company called ISL which showed that Hayatou was paid 100,000 French Francs by the company.
 ISL won the contract to distribute the television rights.
-Hayatou has denied the allegations, saying that the money went not to him but to CAF.
-The IOC has announced it will investigate Hayatou, due to his membership of the organisation.
+Hayatou denied the allegations, saying that the money went not to him but to CAF.
+The IOC announced it would investigate Hayatou, due to his membership of the organisation.

-In May 2011, The Sunday Times published claims from a whistle-blower that Hayatou had, along with fellow Executive Committee member Jacques Anouma, accepted $1.5 million bribes from Qatar to secure his support for their bid for the 2022 FIFA World Cup.
+In May 2011, The Sunday Times published claims from a whistle-blower that Hayatou had, along with fellow Executive Committee member Jacques Anouma, accepted $1.5 million in bribes from Qatar to secure his support for their bid for the 2022 FIFA World Cup.